deinic/fontanelle/README.md

 Attributes

-'indirizzo' = address
+'indirizzo' = address <br>
-'img' = path to picture of drinking water point 'status' = Drinking Water point status (0:to be checked, 1:working, 2:not working) 'city' = Drinking Water point city
+'img' = path to picture of drinking water point<br>
+'status' = Drinking Water point status (0:to be checked, 1:working, 2:not working)<br>
+'city' = Drinking Water point city<br>
-'country' = Drinking Water spot country (eg. ITA, AUT, ESP, FRA, etc..)
+'country' = Drinking Water spot country (eg. ITA, AUT, ESP, FRA, etc..)<br>

-*Part of data are taken by OSM, in particular record data which have properties status = 0 and city = 'Naples'
+*Part of data are taken by OSM, in detail only record data which have properties set as status = 0 AND city = 'Naples'